-With reference to corporates and SMEs we found that there are a wide variety of services in development across the world that aim to insulate the customer from the complexities of the underlying payment systems by giving them a simple 'one click' buying experience.
-Services like Klarna and Alipay generally achieve this by acting as an intermediary between customer and supplier by providing an assurance to the buyer that their goods will be as advertised and will be delivered and providing an assurance to the supplier that they will receive payment.
+In addition we found that there are a wide variety of services in development across the world that aim to insulate the customer from the complexities of the underlying payment systems by giving them a simple 'one click' buying experience.
+Services like Klarna55 and Alipay56 generally achieve this by acting as an intermediary between customer and supplier by providing an assurance to the buyer that their goods will be as advertised and will be delivered and providing an assurance to the supplier that they will receive payment.
 Many of these services accept a number of different payment types, with most using the international credit and debit card networks to fulfil the actual payments.
-So for the customer they only need to register one preferred payment mechanism (generally a credit card but could be a bank transfer mechanism), once this has been done, subsequent purchases are 'one click' and do not require reentering of security information for each transaction.
+So for the customer they only need to register one preferred payment mechanism (generally a credit card but could be a bank transfer mechanism), once this has been done, subsequent purchases are 'one click' and do not require re-entering of security information for each transaction.
 For the supplier they can receive payment for their goods from the service and the underlying payment mechanism used by the customer is irrelevant to them.